 - Within six months of receiving a final response to your complaint, and

-- No more than six years from the date of act/omission; or
+- No more than one year from the date of act/omission; or

-- No more than three years from when you should reasonably have known there was cause for complaint.
+- No more than one year from when you should reasonably have known there was cause for complaint.

 U Equality and Diversity

-- We are committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.
+87. We are committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.
 Please contact us in writing if you would like a copy of our equality and diversity policy.

-U Insurance Cover and Limitation on Liability
+V Insurance Cover and Limitation on Liability

-- In this section, references to: a “Claim” includes claims, actions and proceedings of any nature, whether in contract, tort (including negligence) and/or otherwise; and
+88. In this section, references to: a “Claim” includes claims, actions and proceedings of any nature, whether in contract, tort (including negligence) and/or otherwise; and

 “Loss” includes damages, costs, interest and loss (whether direct, indirect or consequential) incurred by or otherwise affecting you or any third party and whether arising under contract, in tort or otherwise.